rwaming/next_karaoke_remote/README.md

 - in progress
 - How to Make

+  - List functions

+    1. Put the search keyword user typed in variable to search.

+    1. Using that, get video information of KY channel in about 20 maximum.

+    1. Get the title, artist, KY number from each information.

+    1. Put them in objects.

+    1. Using 'for', 'map' and \[...listed, newInfo] syntactics, make list.

+    1. Insert list into #search-list.

   - ✔️ ~~Example layout~~ : Designed in [Figma](https://www.figma.com/file/bWBc481GrR9erjuLyfiLUf/Untitled?type=design&node-id=0%3A1&mode=design&t=oP5zdSk853glap8W-1)

     1. Button and Input elements